adibhattar95/upstox-mcp-server/README.md

     UPSTOX_API_KEY=upstox_api_key
     UPSTOX_SECRET_KEY=upstox_secret_key
     ```
+3. Download the instrument keys for upstox from here - **https://upstox.com/developer/api-documentation/instruments/#json-files**, and save it a folder for data/.
 3. Run the setup.sh shell file to setup the server.
 This will check server dependencies and also run the access_token script to get the access_token from Upstox.
 It will open a browser windon, where you have to enter your upstox pin before proceeding to getting the access token.
+It will also create the collection for getting the right instrument key for getting market prices of stocks.
 4. Open Claude (or your custom MCP client) and start exploring the server!

 ## Available Tools